Read the latest information on

 But armed with the necessary information, your hired help can be an important part of the solution for maintaining good biosecurity on your farm.

-Alison Saunders, National Manager for Horticulture at Plant Health Australia, says that biosecurity signs are a good way to alert people to your requirements and of the potential risk that their visit poses to your business.
+Stuart Kearns, Manager for Farm Biosecurity Programs at Plant Health Australia, says that biosecurity signs are a good way to alert people to your requirements and of the potential risk that their visit poses to your business.

-“From the minute newcomers enter your farm they will know you take biosecurity seriously,” said Alison.
+“From the minute newcomers enter your farm they will know you take biosecurity seriously,” said Stuart.

 Parking restrictions will limit any problems posed by their vehicles.
 Ask workers to stay on formed roads or laneways wherever possible to limit the spread of pests and weeds.